jconorgrogan/Informational-Constructivism/README.md

 # Informational Constructivism

 4/28/24: I've been thinking about the problem with pure mathematics (as distinct from applied mathematics) for a while now.
 I'm not alone here (For instance: see N J Wildberger's recent comments https://www.youtube.com/watch?v=YhN4X56E7iM).
-Instead of just complaining, I figured I would try to think through a way out.
-The following are speculative musings on information as the root of mathematics and our observable universe that I think might address some of the root unaddressed issues.
-I hope to gradually build out this theory over time.
-Below is a rough intro of what I hope to accomplish:
+Instead of just complaining, I figured I would try to think through alterantive systems.
+The following are speculative musings on information as the root of mathematics and our observable universe.
+I expect to gradually build out this theory over time, altering it as I learn more.
+Below is a rough intro of what I hope to flesh out over time:

 ### Introduction